 2.5.
 You agree that We operate a (fair use policy) which We may update from time to time.

 2.6.
 Each party shall have the right to terminate any Contract immediately if an Insolvency Event affecting the other party has occurred.

 2.7.
-Upon termination of a Contract (and, in relation to (i), at any time on Your written request), We shall (i) deliver the Customer’s Data to You; (ii) on Your written request, erase all Customer Data from computer and communications systems and devices used by Us, including such systems and data storage services provided by third parties (in each case to the extent technically practicable) and confirm in writing that this has been done; and (iii) for up to 12 months after the expiry or termination of the Contract, provide access during normal working hours to You and/or Your agents to such information relating to the Contract and relevant Services as remains in Our possession or control, including information necessary to demonstrate Our compliance with the Data Protection Laws.
+Upon termination of a Contract (and, in relation to (i), at any time on Your written request), We shall (i) deliver the Customer Data to You; (ii) on Your written request, erase all Customer Data from computer and communications systems and devices used by Us, including such systems and data storage services provided by third parties (in each case to the extent technically practicable) and confirm in writing that this has been done; and (iii) for up to 12 months after the expiry or termination of the Contract, provide access during normal working hours to You and/or Your agents to such information relating to the Contract and relevant Services as remains in Our possession or control, including information necessary to demonstrate Our compliance with the Data Protection Laws.

 3.1.
 You shall ensure that You do not use the Service for unlawful purposes, including (but not limited to) the transmission of material that is defamatory or which infringes on the intellectual property rights of any third party.